drodriguezSRL/ORBSLAM3_implementation/README.md

 - [E2] Fix typo in `Dockerfile`, from `_DCMAKE_BUILD_TYPE=Release` to `-D CMAKE_BUILD_TYPE=Release`
 - [E3] Before changing anything major, I checked the libraries installed and some didn't match Kevin's implementation.
 Changed `Dockerfile` to match Kevin's to the letter.
 Fixed.
 - [E4] Checkiong current WSL limits.
 Extended WSL memory in `.wslconfig` to 8GB.
 Stil crushing.
 Could be due to building from VSCode?
 Trying to build container without running ORBSLAM3 `build.sh`.
 Success.
 Trying to run container in PowerShell and build ORBSLAM3 from whithin.
 Lots of errors and warnings.
 Run it 3 times.
 Built ORBSLAM3 succesfully after 3 attempts.
 No changes made.
 - [E5] Pangolin relies on X11, the Linux windowing system.
 Inside Docker, there's no GUI access by default, unless we give it permission.
+Included the `ENV DISPLAY=:0` to the `Dockerfile`.
+Also I need to configure X11 server access with `xhost +local:root` before running the docker container.
+Make sure to run `xhost -loca:root` to revoke access after.